dapc11/codewars/README.md

 # codewars

-Repository for gathering all my codewars exercises.
+Repository for gathering all my codewars katas.